arjunjauhari/crowdfundingML-kaggle/documentation/report.md

     initialization, we force it to converge to those minima that are close to global minima.

-Method 6 (Best) - PCA + KMeans with centroids given explicitly {#method-6-best---pca-kmeans-with-centroids-given-explicitly .unnumbered}
+Method 6 (Best) - PCA + KMeans with centroids given explicitly
 --------------------------------------------------------------

 We performed the same method as before with a slight tweak.
 We first